Courses

 Additional 300- and 400-Level Linguistics Electives

-Under advisement, select courses from other departments can also count towards the linguistics major (15-25 credits possible.)
+Under advisement, select courses from other departments can also count towards the linguistics major (up to 10 credits.)
 Students must have the appropriate prerequisites.
 See Additional 300- and 400-Level Linguistics Electives for more detail.